 A bail bondsman or bail bond agent is a person, association of person or a company who act as a surety or pledger in respect of accused person to release him on bail.
-The bondsman take money or property as collateral security.
+The bails bondsman take money (called bail money) or property as collateral security.
 Banks and insurance companies also give surety to their clients to indemnify them from unexpected loss.
 But bail bond agents give surety to criminal defendants, so to securing their release in a few hours.

 A bail bond is written promise signed by the defendant/ accused or his surety to pay certain fixed amount to the court, if defendant fails to appear before the court at fixed date.
 This bail bond method is used to release the defendant/accused waiting trial charged with criminal offense from lawful custody.

 In this process defendant’s family or friend or professional bail bond agent (often called bail agent) execute a document towards the court.
 In this document bail bond agent promises to forfeit fixed amount determined by the court if defendant does not return on fixed time and date.

 History of Bail Bond System

 The root of bail bond system can be traced back to common law in England.
 In 13th century posting money or property is used in exchanged for the release of accused pending trial.